1st/interview/05. Interview Strategy/algorithms.md

 Use this chapter as a conversation prep guide for the algorithm portion of interviews.
 Keep actual coding drills, deep explanations, and implementations in the dedicated [Algorithms & Data Structures repository](https://github.com/1st/algorithms/).

+## Quick Practice Loop
+- Pick one medium-level problem, spend 5 minutes clarifying constraints before touching the keyboard.
+- Pseudocode aloud, then solve in your preferred language; timebox to 20 minutes.
+- Debrief: compare with editorial/solutions, capture new patterns in spaced notes.
+- Log the session in the external repo (or a journal) so you can revisit trends and progress.

 ## Cheat Sheet
 - Start answers with complexity targets (`O(n log n)` etc.) and mention trade-offs quickly.
 - Narrate problem-solving steps: clarify, plan, code, test, optimize.